Matt Vierling Player Props: Tigers vs. Giants

 Matt Vierling At The Plate

-- Vierling has a double, a home run and three walks while batting .243.
+- Vierling is batting .256 with two doubles, a home run and three walks.

-- In five of 10 games this year (50.0%), Vierling has reached via hit, and that includes multiple hits twice.

-- He has hit a home run in one of 10 games, and in 2.5% of his plate appearances.
+- He has gone deep in one of 11 games, and in 2.2% of his plate appearances.

-- Vierling has driven in a run in two games this year, with multiple runs batted in once.
+- Vierling has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.